All Episodes

 The addiction to power and dominance and control is what drives them.

-And the thing about an addiction is it can never be satisfied.
+And the thing about an addiction is, it can never be satisfied.

-Anything that stands in the way of the addiction requires your attention to overcome, to get around to somehow take care of.
+Anything that stands in the way of the addiction requires your attention to overcome, to get around, to somehow take care of.

-So you say they have the the car companies now, and they've they've got the House and they've got the White House, and they've got the Senate, and they've got most of the state houses, and in California, they've got a Republican who is a liberal.
+So you say they have the car companies now, and they've got the House, and they've got the White House, and they've got the Senate, and they've got most of the state houses.

-They have they have debauched our culture.
+They have debauched our culture.

-They have they have they have uh made perversion standard operating procedure, and they're not happy.
+They have made perversion standard operating procedure.

-And they're they're miserable.
+And they're miserable.

 They still want George Bush in jail.

-And e if they got that, it wouldn't make them happy because then they would want it to happen to me.
+And if they got that, it wouldn't make them happy because then they would want it to happen to me.

 But after they destroy our country, where's their power?